The Food Processor vs. Mortar and Pestle: Which is Better? (2026)

 And if you don’t already have a set of this culinary luminary, picking the best one might be a hustle.
 Some mortars are big, hefty, and let you grind your ingredients in a big batch, while others are more compact as a small bowl is more suitable for small tasks like crushing garlic real quick.

-Head to our How to Choose the Best Mortar and Pestle in 2022 article to learn everything about them before you equip yourself with a pair.
+How to Choose the Best Mortar and Pestle article to learn everything about them before you equip yourself with a pair.